Cancer drugs can affect your bone marrow and blood causing:

 Your doctor checks your number of white cells with regular blood tests.
 If you need antibiotics, you might be able to have them as tablets or capsules to take at home.
 But sometimes you may need to have antibiotics as an injection or drip through a vein (intravenously).
 You might have to stay in hospital.

 Doctors sometimes prescribe antibiotics before you get an infection.
 This is to try to prevent it from happening.
 These are called prophylactic antibiotics.
 Prophylactic (pronounced prof-il-ak-tik) means preventative.

-If you get an infection when your white blood count is likely to be low, you must contact your doctor urgently.
+If you get an infection when your white blood count is likely to be low, you must contact your healthcare team urgently.
 You might need antibiotics straight away.

 - a high temperature (fever) of above 37.5°C or a temperature below 36°C

 - a cough or breathlessness

 - any redness or swelling, for example around a drip site or central line